-BeltAlert® can be enabled or disabled by your authorized dealer or by following these steps:
+BeltAlert[®] can be enabled or disabled by your authorized dealer or by following these steps:

 NOTE: The following steps must occur within the first 60 seconds of the ignition switch being turned to the ON or START position.
-DaimlerChrysler does not recommend deactivating BeltAlert®.
+Chrysler LLC does not recommend deactivating BeltAlert[®].

-- 1. With all doors closed and the ignition switch in any position except ON or START, buckle the driver's seat belt. - 2.
-Turn the ignition switch to the ON position (engine does not need to be running), and wait for the Seat Belt Warning Light to turn off. - 3.
-Within 60 seconds of turning the ignition switch to the ON/RUN position, unbuckle and then re-buckle the driver's seat belt at least three times within 60 seconds, ending with the seat belt buckled.
+1. With all doors closed and the ignition switch in any position except ON or START, buckle the driver's seat belt.

+2. Turn the ignition switch to the ON position (do not start the engine), and wait for the Seat Belt Reminder Light to turn off.

+3. Within 60 seconds of turning the ignition switch to the ON/RUN position, unbuckle and then re-buckle the driver's seat belt at least three times within 60 seconds, ending with the seat belt buckled.

-NOTE: Watch for the Seat Belt Warning Light to turn on while unbuckling and off while re-buckling the seat belt.
+NOTE: Watch for the Seat Belt Reminder Light to turn on while unbuckling and off while re-buckling the seat belt.

-4. Turn the ignition switch to the OFF position.
+4. Turn the ignition switch to the LOCK position.
 A single chime will sound to signify that you have successfully completed the programming.

-BeltAlert® can be reactivated by repeating this procedure.
+BeltAlert[®] can be reactivated by repeating this procedure.

-NOTE: Although BeltAlert® has been deactivated, the Seat Belt Warning Light will continue to illuminate while the driver's seat belt remains unbuckled.
+NOTE: Although BeltAlert[®] has been deactivated, the Seat Belt Reminder Light will continue to illuminate while the driver's seat belt remains unbuckled or retracted.